“My child hates writing.” What do I do?

 1. Explore why your child feels this way toward writing.

 Some children are naturally resistant to learning in general.
 However there may have been a specific event that triggered these negative feelings toward writing specifically.
 It can be as simple as a failed test, the inability to complete a certain writing assignment, or not being able to perform the physical act of writing.
-It can also stem from a more profound root cause, such as dyslexia, ADHD and other SEN forms.
-Getting to the source of the problem can do wonders for their progress!
+It can also stem from a more profound root cause, such as dyslexia, ADHD and other forms of SEN. Getting to the source of the problem is key to addressing it.

-Whether you’re homeschooling your child or trying to understand your child’s aversion to writing, direct communication with your child is always the best first step.
-It’s very important to demonstrate to your child that you value their opinions and understand their feelings.
-You can ask them why they dislike writing and how they’d like to tackle this obstacle - we know that this may seem like a difficult discussion, but you’ll likely find this extremely helpful.
+Direct communication with your child is always the best first step.
+It’s important to show your child that you value their opinions and understand their feelings.
+You can ask them why they dislike writing and how they’d like to tackle this obstacle.
+We know that this may seem like a difficult discussion, but you are likely to find this extremely helpful.

 Once you’ve gathered a good understanding of why your child feels this way toward writing, you can start brainstorming ways to tackle this obstacle and help your young learner.
 Perhaps they need to focus on their fine motor skills before moving onto writing a whole piece, or maybe they simply need simple, step-by-step guidance from someone they trust on how to create a piece of writing.

-Children will often look up to you as a role model and are also likely to mimic your actions, so use this to your advantage when attempting to overcome this issue.
-Teaching writing can be done passively, simply by demonstrating just how fun it can be!
+Children will often look up to you as a role model and are also likely to mimic your actions, so use this to your advantage to help your child embrace writing by simply demonstrating just how fun it can be!

 Why not start writing a storybook with your child?
 Or start journalling when your child is around?
 This could be especially effectively outside of learning time - perhaps in the evening, as part of your family’s night routine.